david-markel/Digital-Board-Game/README.md

 ****FOR CONTEXT****
 First and foremost, I have only uploaded this so that any recruiters/employers may examine this game that I have created.
 If you are not a recruiter/employer, or somebody I have personally invited to view this code, then 1) How on earth did you find this?
 2) Please click away.
 I am not ready to release the game, although it is fully operational.
 Notice that I have not said that is complete in that I wrote this code before I started college as a way to teach myself python while also creating a passion project to play with friends and family.
 While it is not all bad, it certainly needs to be cleaned up, (there are a couple of global variables declared, for ex.).
 Nonetheless, the code works and I have played the game a countless amount of times.
 I will go back when I have the time to optimize it and make it adhere to conventions using my newfound coding knowledge from my education.
 I am very proud of this project, as unpolished as it may be, as it demonstrates that I know how to program an ambitious project from start to finish.

+In sum, the goal of sharing this is to let a recruiter/employer explore my project, not to be a thorough game manual as I'm not trying to release this yet.
 Alrighty, with that out of the way, here's what you need to know about the game:

 To run, you will need to simply compile and run the Digital_Board_Game.py file and pygame will take care of the rest.
 For the record, I have used the pygame library in python to make this, and it was sufficient to make the entire thing code-wise.
 You can ingore all of the other files as most of them are sprite animations for the 20 different units that are in the game.